timonwong/elasticsearch-discovery-ecs/README.md

 ### Automatic Node Attributes

-Though not dependent on actually using ecs as discovery (but still requires the cloud aws plugin installed), the plugin can automatically add node attributes relating to ecs (for example, availability zone, that can be used with the awareness allocation feature).
+Though not dependent on actually using ecs as discovery (but still requires the cloud ecs plugin installed), the plugin can automatically add node attributes relating to ecs (for example, availability zone, that can be used with the awareness allocation feature).
 In order to enable it, set `cloud.node.auto_attributes` to `true` in the settings:

 ```yaml